 - If the asset was given to the beneficiary under the terms of the will, the will often directs who should take the property in his place.

 - If the asset was given to the beneficiary under the terms of the trust, the trust document will typically state who should receive the asset.

 - If the asset was owned jointly by the decedent and the beneficiary, it will become subject to the terms of the will and pass according to the instructions contained in that document.

 - If the decedent, the beneficiary, and another party owned the asset jointly, it is possible that the asset will pass automatically to the surviving owner.
 This will depend on the form of ownership of the particular asset.

+Assets when a beneficiary dies during estate administration, the asset will pass depending on how it was held.
+For more info contact us.
 Determining what actions to take next during the trust administration process is not always simple when a beneficiary is predeceased.
 Interested in learning more helpful tips about modifying an estate plan?
 Sign up for our free newsletter today.
 We distribute our newsletter to our contacts throughout Orange County, California, and the rest of the nation—we encourage you to join our list.